 3. Depth jumps

-“Quickness off the ground is the key to this drill,” says Andy.
+“Quickness off the ground is the key to this drill,” says Wadsworth.
 “React as though the ground was covered in burning ash and you had no shoes on.”
 Repeat ﬁve to eight times.

 4. Power skipping

 You remember how to skip.
 Now make it explosive by pushing forcefully off the ground with each hop and lifting the knee of your forward leg up to your chest.

 5. Single leg hops

-Do six reps per leg per set and do three sets Robert Smith
+Do six reps per leg per set and do three sets, resting for 30 seconds after each.

 On top of all the other beneﬁts – back protection, power, speed – a rock-hard core is your key to lasting 12 quality hours in the saddle.

 “Think of it like your drivetrain connecting the engine with your tyres.
-Without stability valuable power is wasted and you’ll tire quicker and have to tap into vital glycogen reserves sooner.”
+Without stability, valuable power is wasted and you’ll tire quicker and have to tap into vital glycogen reserves sooner.”

 “They’ll also help you recover faster after rides, you’ll ﬁnd you’re working with rather than against the bike and any injuries you do sustain will heal quicker.
-I’d say that 70-80 percent of undiagnosed or non-responsive knee issues I see have nothing to do with the joint but are related to core weaknesses.”
+I’d say that 70 to 80 per cent of undiagnosed or non-responsive knee issues I see have nothing to do with the joint but are related to core weaknesses.”

 1. Deep core holds/pulses

 Roll your pelvis back so it’s pointing towards the ceiling, pull your belly button towards your spine to activate your deep core and push your back ﬂat against the ground so there’s no arch.
 Hold for 10 seconds, rest brieﬂy and repeat 10 times.

 This exercise speciﬁcally strengthens the transverse abdominis (TVA) core and multiﬁdus spine-stabilising muscles, and helps pelvic proprioception, taking the strain off your lower back and hamstrings.

 Take things up a gear by pulsing your head towards your midriff and raising your shoulders off the ﬂoor slightly while maintaining full back contact with the ground.
 Again, press down as hard as you can through the line of the belly button.

 Get into a press-up position and hold your head, shoulders and hips in a perfectly straight line while resting on your forearms.
-“Again, activate your deep TVA core muscles by pulling your belly button towards your spine throughout,” says Matt.
+“Again, activate your deep TVA core muscles by pulling your belly button towards your spine throughout,” says Rabin.